POSHMARK BREAKING NEWS: Major Policy Changes Every Seller Needs to Know (Updated 1/31/2026)

 2. Retroactive Enforcement

-This is the part that has sellers uneasy — and what Nurse Flipper highlighted.
+This is the part making sellers uneasy — and what Nurse Flipper highlighted.

 Reports are coming in that Poshmark is enforcing certain rules based on past behavior, even before the updated language appeared in the Seller Policy section.
 That means: